animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

-automatically handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a “custom” GemFire `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.
+automatically handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a "custom" GemFire `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.